-164. NRAs should consider BoR (14) 11735 when implementing a measurement methodology.
-Measurements should mitigate, to the extent possible, confounding factors which are internal to the user environment, such as existing cross-traffic and the wireless/wireline interface.

-165. When implementing measurement methodologies, NRAs should consider guidance on methodologies developed during BEREC's work on QoS in the context of Net Neutrality, especially those found in:

-35 See Chapter 4.8 Conclusions and recommendations of BoR (14) 117 "Monitoring quality of Internet access services in the context of net neutrality"

-- the 2012 framework for Quality of Service in the scope of Net Neutrality;36 - the 2014 Monitoring quality of Internet access services in the context of net neutrality BEREC report;37 - the feasibility study of quality monitoring in the context of net neutrality;38 and - the planned BEREC 2016-17 workstream on the Regulatory Assessment of QoS in the context of Net Neutrality.39

-166. Following this existing guidance, the speed is calculated by the amount of data divided by the time period.
+- 164. NRAs should consider BoR (14) 11744 and take account of BoR (17) 17845 when implementing a measurement methodology, as well as when considering factors such as privacy, user environment, and cross-traffic amongst others. - 165.
+When implementing measurement methodologies, NRAs should take account of and consider guidance on methodologies developed during BEREC's work on QoS in the context of Net Neutrality, especially those found in: - the 2014 Monitoring quality of Internet access services in the context of net neutrality BEREC report;46 - Net neutrality measurement tool specification47; - BoR (18) 32 Annex 148 - The Open Source implementation of the BEREC Net Neutrality measurement tool. - 166.
+Following this existing guidance, the speed is calculated by the amount of data divided by the time period.
 These speed measurements should be done in both download and upload directions.
-Furthermore, speed should be calculated based on IP packet payload, e.g. using TCP as transport layer protocol.
+Furthermore, speed should be calculated based on transport layer protocol payload.
 Measurements should be performed beyond the ISP leg.
 The details of the measurement methodology should be made transparent.